Calendar of Appeals and Volunteer Outreach

 Giving is a Mount Holyoke tradition-Mount Holyoke has always been a privately funded institution that relies on the generosity and loyalty of alumnae to keep it strong.
 The College would not exist today had Mary Lyon not secured charitable gifts from New England area citizens to fund her dream.

 All Mount Holyoke Fund gifts are important investments in the education of today’s students.
 Some alumnae feel that if they can’t afford to make a “significant” gift, the College will not value their effort.

 The Mount Holyoke Fund is, in its essence, a collection of individual gifts that total a considerable amount, accumulated one gift at a time.
 Approximately 5,000 alumnae make gifts of $100 or less to The Mount Holyoke Fund each year, totaling roughly $275,000.
 Every gift really does matter.

 The Mount Holyoke Fund is critical to keeping the College operating at a superior level each and every day.
 Gifts to The Mount Holyoke Fund provide immediate financial resources to support the College’s top priorities—particularly including student financial aid.

 Consistent giving means that students have consistent resources for their education.
 Making a gift every year is the key to increasing support for The Mount Holyoke Fund over the long term.

 Gifts to The Mount Holyoke Fund benefit students today, while endowment gifts are set aside for the future.
 It takes about 20 endowment dollars to generate the equivalent of one Mount Holyoke Fund dollar.
-Tuition revenue covers only about 54% of the College’s $130 million+ operating budget each year.
-A combination of Mount Holyoke Fund gifts and income from the endowment makes up the remaining 40%.
+Tuition revenue covers only about 54 percent of the College’s $130 million+ operating budget each year.
+A combination of Mount Holyoke Fund gifts and income from the endowment makes up the remaining 40 percent.